yash51/CS681/README.md

   on a shell.
 Implemented min(), max() and count() with reduce() for a stream of Car instances.
 Note– Implementing min() with reduce()

+HW04:
+  To run this build script, type:

+  ant -f build.xml

+  on a shell.
+Defined Player data processing scenario and implement it with Stream API